 $10,000 account – swing trader

-If swing trading, stops are likely to be bigger than a day trader’s stops (as well as profit targets) so this needs to be accounted for.
-Based on the account size the trader can risk $100/trade (1% of 10,000).
+Based on the account size of $10,000, the trader can risk $100/trade (1% of 10,000).
 If a trade develops which has a 300 pip risk (difference between entry and stop loss), the trader can take 3 micro lots, which results in a $90 risk.
-In this case really no leverage is needed.
-Taking a trade such as this means $3000 is deployed and the account more than covers such a transaction.
+In this case, no leverage is needed.
+Taking a trade such as this means $3000 (3 micro lots) is deployed and the account more than covers such a transaction.

 $10,000 account – day trader

-Since a pair like EUR/USD usually moves between 100 and 150 pips a day, day traders will likely not be risking than 30 to 50 pips on a trade.
-Losses on individual trades should still be kept to 1% of account size or below.
-This means that a 25 pip risk on a trade means the trader can take 40 micro lots or 4 mini lots, which would equate to a risk of $100 in the EUR/USD.
+Since a pair like EURUSD usually moves between 90 and 130 pips a day, day traders will likely not be risking more than 10 to 20 pips on a trade.
+Losses on individual trades should still be kept to 1%, or less, of the account value.
+Taking a trade with 20 pips of risk means the trader can take 50 micro lots or 5 mini lots, which would equate to a risk of $100 in the EURUSD.

-4 mini lots is $40,000, so some leverage is needed (only $10,000 in the account).
-Risk is being well controlled so in this case leverage is a great asset to this strategy.
+5 mini lots is $50,000 worth of currency, so some leverage is needed (only $10,000 in the account).
+Risk is being well controlled, so in this case leverage is a great advantage for this strategy.
 It is also quite possible that the trader may have multiple positions with similar risk.
-If the trader had 5 similar positions it would mean $200,000 deployed in the market (some of these may hedge each other, but assume they all move independently).
-Therefore, this trader would need a minimum of 20:1 leverage but could probably go up to 30:1 (allows the trader to deploy positions worth up to $300,000) or 50:1.
+If the trader had 2 similar positions it would mean $150,000 is deployed in the market.
+Therefore, this trader would need a minimum of 15:1 leverage, but could even go up to 30:1 (allows the trader to deploy positions worth up to $300,000) or 50:1.
 Beyond that there is little use for more leverage.

 The same scenarios can be repeated with a larger account or smaller accounts.

-Sticking to not risking more than 1% of deposited capital this trader can risk up to $500/trade.
+Sticking to not risking more than 1% of deposited capital, this trader can risk up to $50/trade (1% of $5,000).
 Scalpers usually risk a small amount (in terms of pips) on each trade.
-Lets assume the trader only risks 10 pips on a trade.
-That means in the EURUSD they can take 50 mini lots or 5 standard lot.
-If 10 pips is lost on 5 standard lots they have lost $500 or 1% of the account.
+Lets assume the trader risks 10 pips on a trade.
+That means in the EURUSD they can take 5 mini lots.
+If 10 pips is lost on 5 mini lots they have lost $50 or 1% of the account.

-5 standard lots costs $500,000 so again leverage is required to trade this way.
-It is also quite possible again that multiple may be in effect at one time, especially when a program or expert adviser is in use.
-If up to five positions are held at a time that means up to $2,500,000 in positions may be deployed.
-That required at least a 50:1 leverage.
+5 mini lots costs $50,000, so leverage 10:1 is required to take this trade.
+It is also possible that multiple trades may be in effect at one time.
+If three positions are held at a time, that means up to $150,000 in positions may be deployed.
+That requires at least a 30:1 leverage.
 For a bit of extra room use 50:1, but that is only if you are holding multiple positions at one time.
 If you typically take one trade at a time, then in a case like this, about 15 or 20:1 leverage is fine.

 Why Do Brokers Provide Such Huge Leverage?

-If you are wondering why brokers offer leverage of up to 500:1 the answer is simple.
+If you are wondering why forex brokers offer leverage of up to 500:1, the answer is simple.
 It entices traders to invest $100 (or so) and try to gamble their way to profits.
-A micro lots costs $1000 a mini lot $10,000 in a pair such as the EUR/USD, so opening an account for less than $1000 means the trader needs leverage just to buy the smallest increment available.
-And since most new traders come to forex market with illusions or grandeur it is likely they will risk far more than 1% of their account, and leverage provides a way to do that.
-Insanely high leverage allows people to swing for the fences in the hopes of a hitting a couple winners, but it rarely happens.
+A micro lot costs $1000, a mini lot $10,000 in a pair such as the EURUSD, so opening an account for less than $1000 means the trader needs leverage just to buy the smallest position size available.
+And since most new traders come to forex market with illusions or grandeur, it is likely they will risk far more than 1% of their account, and leverage provides a way to do that.
+Insanely high leverage allows people to swing for the fences in the hopes of a hitting a couple big winners, but it rarely happens.

 Using the examples above you can calculate how much leverage is needed for your account size and usual trading style.
 Many traders may find they actually don’t even need leverage, but having some is fine.
 You can have leverage on account, but don’t have to use it if it isn’t required.
 There are always more trades, so there is little need to pile into one trade, risking a lot or needing excessive leverage.
 For most traders out there 50:1 leverage is way more than enough.
 20:1 is will suit most traders–day traders or swing traders–just fine.
 There are significant risks in forex trading, and using excessive leverage can mean not only taking a large loss, but wiping out the entire account.
-By risking 1% or 2% of capital per trade traders will find very little need for the astronomical leverage brokers provide.
+By risking 1% of capital per trade, traders will find very little need for the astronomical leverage brokers provide.